What is Infertility

-- Infertility means not being able to become pregnant after trying to get pregnant with unprotected intercourse for 1 year in a women under 35 years of age and for 6 months in a women than 35 years of age.
+- Infertility means not being able to become pregnant after 1 year of regular of unprotected intercourse under 35 years of age and for 6 months in a woman more than 35 years of age.

 - A woman must release an egg from one of her ovaries (ovulation).